Raj0408/Music-Player-Application-using-Flutter-/LEARN.md

-How Imusicx was made
+### How Imusicx was made ?
+##  -- Imusicx is made using Flutter and Dart.
+I made this Application for learning purposes.

-How to use Imusicx
+### How to use Imusicx
-See the guide on how to install Imusicx via git
+##  -- Run the project and install it.

-Have any questions?
+### Have any questions?
-If you have any questions, or face any errors, or bugs on the website, feel free to report an issue!
+##  -- If you have any questions, or face any errors, or bugs on the Application, feel free to report an issue!